Interconnecting Virtual Hardware

 Available from the Interconnect Page, the Add Interconnect dialog enables users to create new Interconnects:

-• switch meaning that messages sent to the interconnect will only be delivered to interfaces that match the protocol address of the sender.
-This behavior may be referred to as "unicast" and is the way Ethernet Switches operate, thus the name.
+Nameis a free text field enabling the user to name the Interconnect.Protocolis a dropdown list of supported protocols for the Interconnect.Typeis a dropdown of:hubmeaning that all messages sent to the interconnect will be delivered to all interfaces other than the sender.
+This behavior may be referred to as "broadcast no echo" and is the way Ethernet Hubs operate, thus the name.switchmeaning that messages sent to the interconnect will only be delivered to interfaces that match the protocol address of the sender.
+This behavior may be referred to as "unicast" and is the way Ethernet Switches operate, thus the name.- Note that

-• Note that hub and switch are equivalent for protocols that only support two end pointes or do not define addresses.
+hubandswitchare equivalent forprotocolsthat only support two end pointes or do not define addresses.

 The Edit Interconnect dialog is similar to the Add Interconnect dialog but only enables changing the name, all other fields are fixed.